 In the tourist season 2018/19, Albany, Western Australia received over 51,000 visitors.
 Most of them would have visited the ‘Amity’ replica … the ship that brought with it the first British soldiers to the West.
 On 26 Dec 1826 a mere 20 soldiers of the 39th Regiment arrived on detachment from New South Wales to declare this remote portion of the Australian Continent for the British Crown.
 Over the next four years or so, the soldiers, a handful of civilians and around two dozen convicts at any one time, endeavoured to establish a settlement at King George’s Sound.
 They were not always the same soldiers – 57 different troops came and went under the command of four different Commandants with orders from Army HQ in Sydney and the New South Wales Colonial Government.

-Although Captain James Stirling had taken the reins of goverment upon arrival at the Swan River Colony in 1829, he said himself ‘I believe I am the first Governor who ever formed a settlement without Commission, Laws, Instructions and Salary’.
+Although Captain James Stirling had taken the reins of government upon arrival at the Swan River Colony in 1829, he said himself ‘I believe I am the first Governor who ever formed a settlement without Commission, Laws, Instructions and Salary’.
 This was rectified in March 1831 when Stirling was proclaimed the King’s representative in Western Australia.
 That was the death knell for the essentially New South Wales settlement at King George’s Sound.
 A detachment of the 63rd Regiment from Hobart arrived at the Sound on 27 Feb 1831.
 This party of one officer, a sergeant and 20 rank and file was to relieve the recalled 39th.

 Of the original 20 to arrive in King George’s Sound in 1826, one had died (Private William Banks) and the remainder had returned to NSW by 1829.
 Except one; only one man who arrived on ‘Amity’ would return on ‘Isabella’.

-As none of the 39th detachment had taken his discharge nor settled in Western Australia, I had not planned to profile any of the the 39th detachment.
+As none of the 39th detachment had taken his discharge nor settled in Western Australia, I had not planned to profile any of the 39th detachment.
 Yet it seems strange not to acknowledge this body of men in some way.
 So, if I am to pick someone, I think it should be the last man standing who happened to be ……

 A Very Good Soldier, all but forgotten